gmardari/Android-App-Instagram-Clone-Backend/README.md

 <h3>test.js</h3>
 Handles the operations to run a query on the database, get user data, create content posts, and implements other needed database interactions.

+<h2>Running the server</h2>
+Use run.bat to cd into your nodejs path and run node on main.js.
+Use run-db.bat to start the database.
+(The above are based on where the database and nodejs paths are located on my system)